 Causes of Fatal Truck Accidents

-Fatal truck accidents in Texas occur for many reasons.
+Fatal truck accidents in Fort Worth occur for many reasons.
 Some of the most common causes of these deadly crashes include:

 - Inadequate truck maintenance